-SaaS Marketers can find themselves in a unique position compared to other industries as they are usually surrounded by analytical, data-driven types, making it vital for them to accurately report on the ROI from their marketing efforts in order to get sign off from their CFO at the next budget meeting.
+SaaS marketers can find themselves in a unique position compared to other industries.
+They are usually surrounded by analytical, data-driven types, making it vital for them to accurately report on the ROI from their marketing efforts to get sign off from their CFO at the next budget meeting.

-So, how do you go about defining what metrics you should be reporting back on?
-And how can you use this data to drive your marketing strategy to grow the business further?
+So, how do you go about defining what marketing metrics you should be reporting back on?
+And how can you use this data to optimise your marketing strategy to generate more leads?

 The vital SaaS marketing metrics